-The city center is a place with many interesting locations, among which are the pedestrian zone which consists of Zmaj Jovina Street, Pasiceva, Svetozara Miletic, Laza Telecki, part of Dunavska Street, Catholic Gate and Freedom Square.
+A city center is a place with many interesting locations, among which are the pedestrian zone which consists of Zmaj Jovina Street, Pasiceva, Svetozara Miletic, Laza Telecki, part of Dunavska Street, Catholic Gate, and Freedom Square.
 Freedom Square is the stage of the most important events, cultural or political in nature.

-Another important institution in Novi Sad is the Museum of Vojvodina .
-This museum has historical, archeological and enthological exhibits and is located in Dunavska Street.
-Building 35 within the museum covers the history of Vojvodina from the Paleolithic period to the end of the 19th century, while building 37 tells a story from the period from 1945 with an emphasis on the terrible events of the First and Second World Wars.
+Another important institution in Novi Sad is the Museum of Vojvodina.
+This museum has historical, archeological, and ethnological exhibits and is located in Dunavska Street.
+Building 35 within the museum covers the history of Vojvodina from the Paleolithic period to the end of the 19th century while building 37 tells a story from the period from 1945 with an emphasis on the terrible events of the First and Second World Wars.

 A walk through the bridges of Novi Sad

 If you are a fan of long walks and enjoying sightseeing, then the right thing for you is a walk across the three Novi Sad bridges.
 We advise you to cross the Freedom Bridge, which was first opened in 1981 and was rebuilt in 2005 after the bombing.